webarch-coop/ansible-role-apt/README.md

 # Ansible role for Apt configuration

-Currently this role only supports Debian Jessie, Stretch and Buster and Ubuntu Xenial and Bionic.
+Currently this role only supports Debian Jessie, Stretch, Buster and Bullseye and Ubuntu Xenial and Bionic.

-See the [defaults/main.yml](defaults/main.yml) for the options available.
+See the [defaults/main.yml](defaults/main.yml) for the options available.o

+See also the [Bullseye role](https://git.coop/webarch/bullseye) for upgrading from Buster.

 To use this role you need to use Ansible Galaxy to install it into another repository under `galaxy/roles/apt` by adding a `requirements.yml` file in that repo that contains: